anthonyshew/pulumi-aws/apps/docs/docs/intro.md

 # Welcome to Arshewbys

-This project is dedicated to creating a monorepo that we can reduce, re-use, and recycle for our projects.
+This project is dedicated to creating a monorepo that we can reduce, reuse, and recycle for our projects.

 ## Created by